jakelear/jakebot.com/src/content/index.md

 active_page: home
 ---

 My name is **Jake Lear**.
 I build applications and sites for the internet.
 I currently work with the [product team](http://product.voxmedia.com) at [Vox Media](http://voxmedia.com).
+You can check out some of my work [here](/projects).
 On the side, I spend my time making art and developing small games.
 I occasionally write about web development and other projects [here](/posts).